Best ramen: Mei-Jin Ramen

 1486 2nd Ave

 This place wins major points for its year-round outdoor patio alone, and the rustic decor's complemented by authentic dishes like polenta tartufata and brodetto di pesce.
-Even more importantly, the wine list is expansive regardless of where you're sitting -- and really, isn't that the point when you're on a date?
+Even more importantly, the wine list is expansive regardless of where you're sitting.

 Best sushi bar: Poke